 MARLBORO COUNTY, S.C.
-(WBTW) — The Marlboro County School District superintendent Dr. Gregory McCord is resigning after allowing his fraternity to operate on school property.
+(WBTW) — The Marlboro County School District superintendent Dr. Gregory McCord is resigning after allowing his fraternity to operate on school property without notifying the school board.

 The motion to accept his resignation was approved at a special meeting Wednesday.